choria-io/website/docs/content/concepts/cli/_index.md

 Performs a RPC request against the Choria network

+Replies are shown according to DDL rules or --display, replies can also be filtered using an expression language that will entirely remove them from the returned result.

+  # remove all ok results, only errors are in the output and json
+  --filter-replies 'IsOK()'

+  # remove all puppet status replies where the machines are idling
+  --filter-replies '!IsOK() || Data("idling")'

+  # remove all replies where the last value of the array matches
+  --filter-replies 'Data("array.@reverse.0")=="last_item"'

+The Data() function here uses gjson Path Syntax.

 Flags:
       --help                  Show context-sensitive help (also try --help-long and --help-man).
       --version               Show application version.